Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 CDs have different terms, and generally the longer the term, the higher the interest rate.
 When you invest money in a longer-term CD, you can take advantage of their higher rates.
 The downside with a long-term CD is that your money is tied up for a longer period of time.
 You have more liquidity with a short-term CD, but you will typically earn a lower return.

 By splitting your money between short-term and long-term CDs, the idea is to capture the best of both worlds.
-Here’s how a barbell CD strategy works, and whether it makes sense for you.
+Find out if a barbell CD strategy makes sense for you.

 What Is a Certificate of Deposit (CD)?

-A certificate of deposit, or CD is a time deposit account that offers a guaranteed return that’s typically higher than a savings or money market account.
+A certificate of deposit is a time deposit account that offers a guaranteed return that’s typically higher than a savings or money market account.

 With a CD, you invest a lump sum upfront (called the principal).
-The bank promises a specified interest rate that you’ll earn for a specific period of time (known as the term).
+Your money earns a specified interest rate for a specific period of time (known as the term).
 Most CDs are insured against loss by the FDIC (Federal Deposit Insurance Corporation) or the NCUA (National Credit Union Association) for up to $250,000.
 Certificates of deposit are considered a type of cash equivalent.

 CDs typically pay a higher rate than standard deposit accounts because the account holder agrees not to withdraw the funds until the CD matures.
 If you deposit $5,000 in a 5-year CD, you cannot withdraw the $5,000 (or the interest that you’ve earned) without incurring an early withdrawal penalty until the end of the five years.